 As reported by Yale Fishman, it may be partly due to city bonuses being paid late in June last year to coincide with the abolition of the 50p tax rate for high earners.

-“We have been waiting for this to happen and we hope that US economy can now sustain decent growth for an extended period”, Fishman added.
+“We have been waiting for this to happen and we hope that US economy can now sustain decent growth for an extended period”, added Yale M Fishman attorney on a Dailymotion video.
 He also revised up slightly his forecast for US economic growth to 2.1% for 2013.